 Alternatively, parking is also available at Brighton Oval, on the eastern side of Brighton Road.

-The Brighton Jetty 1500 is a water start on the south side of the Brighton Jetty.
-It swims away from the jetty, turns back and swims to the north side of the jetty, and finally, finishes on the Beach, infront of the Esplanade Hotel, on the north side of the jetty.
-Depending on the tide and the sandbar / beach conditions on the day, this could be a wade / run of up to 30 metres.
+The Brighton Jetty Classic 1500 is a water start on the North side of the Brighton Jetty.
+It swims along the jetty, turning South to the southern then returning to a can on the south side of the jetty, and finally, finishes on the Beach, on the south side of the jetty.
+Depending on the tide and the sandbar / beach conditions on the day, this could be a wade / run of some distance and varies as the tide rises and falls.

-The Jetty 400 swim is a beach start on the waterline on the south side of the Brighton Jetty.
-It swims around the Jetty and finishes on the beach infront of the Esplanade Hotel, on the north side of the jetty.
+The Jetty 400 swim is a beach start on the waterline on the north side of the Brighton Jetty.
+It swims around the Jetty and finishes on the beach on the southern side of the jetty.

 See the map below for the course details.